 - Get there early.
 Even at 8:30 am on a Tuesday, this place was busy.

 - Wear comfy shoes, clothes and keep your purse light.
-I walked out with 5 kg worth of stuff both times.

 - Grab a basket.
 They're huge but helpful.